Really Good Reasons Why Libertarians Hate Banks

 So that’s one thing – there’s no trust.
 In addition, central banks are:

 Secretive: The biggest criticism against the central bank is that its operations are very secretive.
 Many times their actions are completely unexpected.
-Many financial crises in the past have only taken place because the central bank took unexpected action.
-To prevent this from happening again, central banks need to ensure smooth transitions.
+Many past financial crises have only occurred because the central bank took unexpected action.
+To prevent this from happening again, central banks must ensure smooth transitions.
 Their policies should not be secretive and should not shock the economy.

-In Favor of Big Banks: Many analysts are of the opinion that all the policies created by central banks are in favor of big banks and not in favor of the common people.
+In Favor of Big Banks: Many analysts think that all the policies created by central banks favor big banks and not the common people.
 For instance, their biggest goal is to reduce inflation.
-However, after the 2008 crash, they followed a policy of quantitative easing to save the big banks.
+However, after the 2008 crash, they followed the quantitative easing policy to save the big banks.
 This has ended up creating more inflation than any government policy ever has.

 Why aren’t Libertarians fans of the Federal Reserve?